-Size: Tkachuk is one of the few remaining power forwards in the modern NHL, and he carries the 6’4”, 211-pound frame required both dole out and absorb punishment.
+Size: Tkachuk is one of the few remaining power forwards in the modern NHL, and he carries the 6’4”, 211-pound frame required to both dole out and absorb punishment.
 He throws the body with reckless abandon and is a force down low, retrieving and protecting pucks with the best of them.

 Net-Front Presence: When he puts his head down and decides to drive the net, it’s very difficult to stop him.
 He’s also an effective screener and possesses the hand-eye coordination to tip his fair share of point shots.
 Most importantly, he seems to embrace the role.
 He’ll gladly bump and jostle with defenders in the slot to claim his ice.